everx-labs/TonNfcClientAndroid/README.md

 ## Recovery module

 This module is to store/maintain the data for recovering service: multisignature wallet address (hex string of length 64), TON Labs Surf public key (hex string of length 64) and part of card's activation data: authenticationPassword (hex string of length 256), commonSecret(hex string of length 64).
 This data will allow to recover access to multisignature wallet in the case when user has lost Android device with installed Surf application and also a seed phrase for Surf account.
-More details about recovery service can be found here.

 There is an snippet demonstrating the structure of recovery data and the way of adding it into NFC TON Labs security card.